Help

 Speaker bio to be announced.

-The OpenEU Democracy Festival program is organized into six tracks.
-These tracks reflect the topics that matter most to our community — shaped by input from participating universities and the OpenEU Student Council.
-Each track explores democracy from a different angle, together forming a full picture of what democratic life looks like in 2026: inside ourselves, in our institutions, in our classrooms, in our digital tools, on our planet, and in our cultures.
+The OpenEU Democracy Festival is organized into six tracks, shaped by our universities and Student Council.
+Together they form a full picture of democratic life in 2026 — in ourselves, our institutions, our tools, and our cultures.

 How do we become democratic citizens?

 Democracy begins in how we listen, care, and participate.
-This track explores the personal, psychological, and philosophical sides of democracy, including barriers like illness, neurodivergence, and exclusion.
-It rethinks participation as something that must be accessible and nurtured.
+This track explores the personal, psychological, and philosophical sides of democracy.

 What does democracy look like in everyday work and teams?